iop90cwl/VirusDodge/README.md

 - **Real-time score** showing survival time in seconds
 - **Explosion effect** when the player touches a virus
 - **Animated "GAME OVER" text** with letters that turn green from left to right and back
-- **Trollface animation** that appears 10 seconds after game over and moves clockwise around the screen
 - **Try Again button** to restart the game
-- **Modern UI** with good contrast and visibility

 ## Game Mechanics